qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Merged Features Renderer
 ........................

-The |mergedFeaturesSymbol| :guilabel:`Merged Features` renderer allows area and line features to be “dissolved” into a single object prior to rendering to ensure that complex symbols or overlapping features are represented by a uniform and contiguous cartographic symbol.
+The |mergedFeatures| :guilabel:`Merged Features` renderer allows area and line features to be “dissolved” into a single object prior to rendering to ensure that complex symbols or overlapping features are represented by a uniform and contiguous cartographic symbol.